 Get an analysis of the solar energy potential for your home or a building of interest by either: Using the address search bar on the map or clicking your mouse to zoom to your current location.
 Click on your home or building of interest to get results.
 The results are displayed in a box on the screen.

-The analysis will provide information on the potential size of a solar PV array that can be placed on the roof and the potential electricity savings based upon the current electric rate of 11 cents per kilowatt hour.
+The analysis will provide information on the potential size of a solar PV array that can be placed on the roof and the potential electricity savings based upon an electric rate of 11 cents per kilowatt hour, which is a conservative rate.
 CO2 calculations are based upon a formula published on the EPA's Greenhouse Gas Equivalencies Calculator.

 The NVRC Solar Map is no substitute to an on-site assessment performed by a certified professional.
 The NVRC Solar Map is a remote evaluation tool, based on topographical surveys, information models, and simulation methodologies, and results may be unavailable or inaccurate due to issues including, but not limited to, partial sample obsolescence, excess of vegetation or non-modeled obstructions, incomplete or corrupted databases, incomplete or corrupted GIS layers, undetectable partial obstructions based on survey resolution, and force majeure.
 NVRC does not guarantee the accuracy of the data or the applicability of the information provided by the Solar Map.